 Rebranded "K-B Toys" in 1998, the retail giant was known across America as "The Toy Store in the Mall," and that setup provided a workable business model for decades.
 But brick-and-mortar stores have long been in trouble, and in February 2009, K-B Toys ceased to be.
 The company's name and assets were bought out by the once-great Toys "R" Us.
 Getting swallowed up by their primary rival, K-B Toys had fallen hard: Check out this 1988 commercial, which directly slams Toys "R" Us with its giraffe imagery!
 (The mascot for Toys "R" Us being Geoffrey the Giraffe, in case you thought I'd officially lost it there.)

 Here's my Kay Bee backstory: By the time my eighth-grade year rolled around in 1995, my school had gotten dangerous, to the point where local stores sold t-shirts which read, "I survived Broadway Middle School."
-Regular instances of physical violence against me (and the other kid getting served) prompted my parents to pull me from the district, and get me a private tutor.
-At that point in time, it was to become the greatest few months of my life.
+Regular instances of physical violence against me (and the other kid getting clobbered) prompted my parents to pull me from the district, and get me a private tutor.
+It was to become the greatest few months of my young life.

 My grandfather owned a chain of Christian bookstores.
 To some extent, it was a family business, and my mom worked at his mall location.
 I also appeared in one of his commercials when I was about six years old, because the public loves that schmaltzy stuff.